 Hair Mineral Analysis Indicators of Diabetes

 These following indicators of potential diabetes on a hair mineral analysis are trends only.
-It may take years for a trend to develop into the full blown diabetes.
+It may take years for a trend to develop into the full-blown diabetes.
 That’s why the hair test is great.
-It can predict these trends and correct them before one develops diabetes.
+It can provide some helpful information on your health and possible trends before one develops diabetes.*

 - Chromium and manganese.
 The larger the discrepancy between them, the worse you are metabolizing sugar.